 5. Spider-Man: The Animated Series

 The ‘90s Spider-Man cartoon ran for five seasons from 1994-1998.
 In the vein of the earlier X-Men series, the show followed its own storylines but with an even looser format.
 Rather than adapt entire arcs, the show instead focused on incorporating popular Spider-Man characters and then creating their own arcs and even origins for these figures.
 The show tread into dark waters numerous times, but one of the most memorable was the introduction of notable nightmare inducer Carnage.
 In the original Spider-Man comics, Kletus Kasady is an outright psychopathic serial killer who becomes immensely more dangerous and unhinged after bonding with the offspring of Venom’s symbiote.
 In Spider-Man: The Animated Series, they instead label Kasady as just a madman, but his maniacal personality and thirst for violence is present in full force.
-Check out this clip of his entrance to the show:

 4. Beast Wars: Transformers